Wildlife At Guadalupe Mountains

 From the hot Chihuahuan desert to the mountaintop forests of pine and fir and streamside woodlands filled with oaks and maples, the Guadalupe Mountains host a variety of diverse ecosystems.

-Chihuahuan spotted whiptail, Guadalupe Mountains National Park / NPS file
+Chihuahuan spotted whiptail lizard, Guadalupe Mountains National Park / Rebecca Latson

 These ecosystems combined provide a home to 60 species of mammals (including 16 species of bats), nearly 300 bird species, 55 species of reptiles, and nine species of amphibians.
 However, animals are not often seen as much as one would expect due to the hot and dry conditions found across much of the park.

 Stay out after dark, though, and you might just spot some of the animals that wait for the sun to go down before roaming the landscape.
 Rise early, before the day’s heat sets in, and there’s the opportunity to spy some of the wildlife foraging for food and water.
-If going out in the dark doesn’t appeal to you, spend the daylight hours looking for tracks, scat, diggings, and nests that might tell you what passed by or lives here.
+If going out in the dark doesn’t appeal to you, spend the daylight hours looking for tracks, scat, diggings, and nests that might tell you what lives here or passed through the area.

 From time-to-time mule deer can be spotted throughout the park, especially near campgrounds or along park trails.
 On rare occasions encounters with mountain lions, a pack of javelinas, or even black bears can occur, but not often.